el634dev/digitalagency/README.md

 ii.
 Create two folders one called js and another called scss iii.
 Create the HTML, SCSS, CSS and JavaScript Files
 # Features
-Responsive
+Responsive,
-Some Animations
+ Animations,
-HTML Cards
+ HTML Cards,
  Social Media Links
 # License
 Licensed Under MIT
 You can use this software, just say where you got it from